Islamic Finance EMI Calculator (Murabaha)

 Results are estimates for educational purposes only.
 They do not constitute financial advice.
 Consult a qualified professional before making financial decisions.

-Murabaha is the most common Islamic finance structure for asset-backed purchases.
-Rather than lending money with interest (haram under Shari'ah), the bank purchases the asset the customer wants (car, property, equipment) and sells it to the customer at an agreed marked-up price payable in instalments.
-The markup is profit, not interest — a structural difference that satisfies religious requirements even though the monthly payments work out similarly to conventional financing.
+Murabaha is the most common Islamic-finance structure for asset-backed purchases.
+Rather than lending money with interest (haram under Shari'ah), the bank buys the asset the customer wants — a car, a property, a piece of equipment — and sells it to the customer at an agreed marked-up price payable in instalments.
+The markup is classified as profit, not interest.
+The structural difference is what makes the contract Shari'ah-compliant; the cash flows often look similar to a conventional fixed-rate loan, but the underlying transaction is a sale rather than a debt.

-Home financing (Islamic mortgages) in Muslim-majority markets and in countries with meaningful Muslim populations served by Islamic banks,).
-Auto financing.
-Commercial equipment purchases.
-Consumer goods financing through Islamic banks.
-Not used for pure cash lending — Murabaha requires an asset purchase.
-For cash needs, other Islamic structures like Qard Hasan (interest-free loan), Mudaraba (profit-sharing), or Ijara (leasing) apply.
+Common contexts include home financing (Islamic mortgages, often combined with diminishing Musharaka in some markets), auto financing, commercial equipment purchases, and consumer-goods financing through Islamic banks.
+Murabaha is not used for cash lending because the structure requires an underlying asset purchase.
+For cash needs, other Islamic structures apply — Qard Hasan (interest-free benevolent loan), Mudaraba (profit-sharing), or Ijara (leasing).

 Inputs